1. Home

 9/10

-There's lots of sensible cars in this list, so it's time for a bit of fun, and you can't have much more fun on the road than in a secondhand Mazda MX-5.
-The latest generation model is now several years old now, which means it's starting to get quite cheap.
+There's lots of sensible cars in this list, so there's room for a bit of fun, and you can't have much more excitement on the road than in a second-hand Mazda MX-5.
+The latest generation model is now several years old now, which means it's starting to get seriously affordable.

-£12,000 will get you either a 2015 1.5 SE model with just 18,000 miles on the clock, or a fully-loaded 2015 2.0-litre Sport Nav with 52,000 miles.
+Around £12,000 should get you a 2016 1.5 SE model in a choice of trims with around 30,000 miles on the clock.
 That's not a lot of cash for something that'll put a bigger smile on your face at normal speeds than any six-figure performance car.

 The stylish, simple Mazda MX-5 offers brilliantly agile and entertaining handling combined with willing engines and a surprisingly comfortable ride.
 It's also a convertible for those wind-in-the-hair journeys, with a simple and reliable manually folding roof.

-Because it's so light and not too powerful, it's even pretty cheap to run, while Mazda has a good reputation for reliability.
-The only drawback is it's pretty impractical, with two seats that don't offer much space for tall passengers and a tiny boot.
+It's even pretty cheap to run, while Mazda has a good reputation for reliability.
+The only drawback is its two seats don't offer much space for taller passengers and the boot is tiny.

 5. Skoda Octavia